 For many people, running is a chance to have peace and quiet.
 That’s probably not going to be the case when you’re running with your kids.
 Instead of looking at it as a disruption of “me time,” view it as a special time with you and your loves.
 They won’t be this little forever.

 “Yes, it’s hard.
-Yes, they are heavy.
-Yes, they bicker and ask for more snacks than you could possibly imagine but it’s still worth it,” says Sarah Merrick, mom of twins.
+They are heavy.
+They bicker and ask for more snacks than you could possibly imagine but it’s still worth it,” says Sarah Merrick, mom of twins.

 That’s because we are getting to share our time and our sport with our littles ones and show them what strong looks like.